 Frank Bostyn has a long track record in management and governance (a) at university level as dean, vice-dean, department head, member of the board and the management committee of the university, and (b) at other organizations, such as member of the Investment Committee of the Flemish Transformation and INnovation Acceleration Fund (TINA), board member of the National Delcredere Office.

-He is the Founding Dean of NEOMA Business School with locations in Paris, Rouen and Reims.
+He is currently the Dean of the College of Business & Economics, at the UAE University in Al Ain.
+Before joining UAEU, he was the Founding Dean of NEOMA Business School with locations in Paris, Rouen and Reims.
 In 2013, Bostyn led Reims Management School and Rouen Business School through a successful merger process, which resulted in NEOMA Business School becoming the largest and one of the leading B-Schools in France.
-NEOMA Business School totals about 9000 students and 146 faculty.
-The school is increasingly bilingual French-English.

-Before joining NEOMA Business School, Bostyn served as deputy-chief of staff of the Flemish vice-minister-president and minister for Research and Innovation, and devised a new innovation strategy and new industrial policy for the region.
+Bostyn served also as deputy-chief of staff of the Flemish vice-minister-president and minister for Research and Innovation, and devised a new innovation strategy and new industrial policy for the region.

 He is past Dean of the University of Antwerp Management School and holds the rank of professor of strategic management at the University of Antwerp.